Frequently Asked Questions

 Can I live on campus, and if so, can I bring a car?

-While most of the students at Penn State New Kensington choose to commute, the Nittany Highlands Apartments are located immediately adjacent to campus and are available to any Penn State New Kensington who wishes to live there.
+While most of the students at Penn State New Kensington choose to commute, the Nittany Highlands Apartments are located immediately adjacent to campus and are available to any Penn State New Kensington student who wishes to live there.
 Information about housing can be found on the Housing and Food Services page, or through the Office of Student Affairs.

 How safe is the campus?